Anatomizing Deep Learning Inference in Web Browsers: Results of Inference Performance Measurement

-We find that the memory access pattern remains the same between the two backends and it is difficult to obtain WebGL memory usage in JavaScript.
-ORT.js implements and executes all logic in Wasm, hindering obtaining memory footprint in JavaScript.
-Owing to the above reasons, we only show the results in the Wasm backend of TF.js.
-SIMD and multithreading are enabled by default, but they do not affect the memory access.
 We measure the top-5 kernels that dominate the memory footprint during inference and illustrate the results in Figure~\ref{fig:memory-footprint}(a).
 We find that memory-intensive kernels, such as \textit{Reshape}, consume a significant amount of memory during inference, yet exhibit low latency.

-To further understand the memory access patterns of different models, we illustrate the memory growth during warmup in Figure~\ref{fig:memory-footprint}(b) because the framework only requires memory in this stage.
+To further understand the memory access patterns of different models, we illustrate the memory growth during warmup in Figure~\ref{fig:memory-footprint}(b) because the framework only allocates memory in this stage.
 We involve 3 super-resolution models in this experiment, i.e., ESRGAN~\cite{wang2018esrgan}, PGGAN~\cite{karras2017progressive} and CycleGAN~\cite{CycleGAN2017}.
 These models are excluded from the latency analysis because ORT.js does not support them in both backends.
 We find that the curves of the models used in latency analysis show a similar pattern, i.e., initially increasing and then stabilizing.
-This is because the framework retains the allocated memory without releasing it back to the operating system.
+This is because the framework retains the allocated memory without releasing it back to the operating system during warmup.
+Specifically, DL frameworks always manage allocated memory themselves to avoid the overhead of system calls.
+During the warmup stage, the framework requires memory from the operating system when self-managed free memory blocks are not enough, which is then consistently used for subsequent inferences.
+The blocks are released at the end of the inference process.
+This approach optimizes memory usage by reusing allocated memory and enhancing overall performance.

 The memory footprint of the super-resolution model inference grows continuously.
-Take ESRGAN as an example, the peak memory footprint of ESRGAN inference bursts to 6,500MB, which is 334.6$\times$ of the model size, despite batch size being one and the model size being as small as 19MB.
+Take ESRGAN inference as an example,

+the peak memory footprint of the entire process spikes to 6,500MB, even though the ESRGAN model itself is only 19MB in size.
+This means that the memory required for the entire inference process is 334.6$\times$ greater than that of the model itself , despite the batch size being one.
 This is attributed to the expansion of intermediate data size, surpassing the size of previously allocated memory blocks, leading to additional requests for larger memory blocks from the operating system and a continuous increase in memory footprint.
 Such results emphasize the importance of efficient memory management design, as excessive memory footprint can hinder the ability for model inference.